The Bankrate promise

 - Tax returns

-When a lender is willing to refinance a business loan varies by the lender and by loan type.
-Some lenders may require you to have made a certain number of on-time payments on your current loan to prove your reliability.
+When a lender is willing to refinance a business loan varies by the lender and loan type.
+Some lenders may require you to have made a certain number of on-time payments on your current loan to prove your reliability, while others will simply want to see that you can handle your payments.

 Business owners should refinance when they can secure a lower interest rate and monthly payment.
-To ensure you get a better rate, you’ll want to review your personal and business credit score and the annual revenue to see if both have improved.
+Review your personal and business credit score and your business’s annual revenue and cash flow.
+A lender will use these factors to see if you qualify for a lower rate.